The fallen wych elm

-The fallen wych elm on our allotment is attracting attention.
+In memory of my Dad… A fallen wych elm on our plot is attracting attention.

-It’s close to the fence at one end, so passing male dogs can pee on it.
+It’s close enough to the fence for passing male dogs to pee on.

-Male men would probably like to do the same.
-But convention dictates that they can only eye it and ask questions.
+Passing male men would probably like to do the same but convention dictates that they can only eye it and ask questions.

 What happened to your tree?’ asks one.